TedHusted/awake/awake.md/awake.md

 Emma brings up a slide deck to start the Founders Meeting.

-All six founders are seated in the main conference room at Pulse: Ravi, Adrian, Emma,  Tessa, Elena, and Walter.
+All six founders are in the main conference room at Pulse: Ravi, Adrian, Emma,  Tessa, Elena, and Walter.

 Friends since college, Ravi and Adrian had created a SI agent as a school project.
 Emma pushed them to make the tech marketable.
 Tessa and Elena tested and shaped the early prototypes.
-Adrian’s roommate Walter found enough venture capital to launch Pulse when they graduated.
+When they graduated, Walter, Adrian's roommate, found enough venture capital to launch Pulse.
 A shoestring launch but a launch nonetheless.

 After a slide with the Pulse logo, the first slide presents the agenda.